A waiter holding a plate of food in a restaurant A waiter holding a plate of food in a restaurant

 Dalchini

 Dalchini launched in 2000 as the first restaurant in the country to specialise in authentic Chinese Hakka cuisine.
-This unique culinary fusion brings Indian spices and aromas together with Chinese ingredients and textures, resulting in intriguing delicacies such as Szechuan Paneer, Hakka Chilli Chicken and Seafood Hakka Noodles.
-The bright dining establishment is located next to Wimbledon Park and offers takeaway as well.
+This unique culinary fusion brings Indian spices and aromas together with Chinese ingredients and textures, resulting in intriguing delicacies such as Szechuan paneer, Hakka chilli chicken and seafood Hakka noodles.
+The bright restaurant next to Wimbledon Park offers takeaway as well.

 Thai Tho